heitordemoraesfagundes-star/Project_MO/README.md

 # Project MO

-> An open-source desktop companion designed to explore how embedded
-> electronics and engineering can be made approachable, expressive, and fun.

 <p align="center">
   <img src="assets/logo/svg/Project MO_Primary.svg" width="300">
 </p>

+> An open-source desktop companion designed to explore how embedded
+> electronics and engineering can be made approachable, expressive, and fun.

 ## About

+Project MO is an interactive robotic prototype inspired by the character BMO from *Adventure Time*.

-Project MO is a small desktop companion built as a personal engineering project.
-It combines embedded electronics, hardware design, software, mechanical design, and human-computer interaction into a single system.
+The project combines mechanical design, embedded electronics, software programming, and human-computer interaction into a single engineering project.

-The project was inspired by the idea of creating a small electronic companion with a simple and expressive personality, while keeping the engineering behind it understandable and approachable.

-Rather than focusing only on the final device, Project MO documents the entire engineering process — from requirements and component selection to mechanical design, electronics, firmware, assembly, and testing.
+Rather than focusing only on the final prototype, Project MO documents the engineering process behind it — from requirements and component selection to system design, mechanical design, electronics, firmware, assembly, and testing.

 ## Project Goals